 If your wedding is anything but cookie-cutter, then why should your wedding dress be any different?
 Dare to break the bridal mold with an ensemble that is true to your personal style and reinforces your one-of-a-kind vision!
 Modern brides are eschewing classic white and ivory in favor of statement-making hues in every shade of the rainbow.
-Other unconventional wedding dress alternatives include floral prints, chic pantsuits, separates, high-low hemlines—the options are endless.
+Other unconventional wedding dress alternatives include floral prints, chic pantsuits, separates, and high-low hemlines—the options are endless.

 Having worked at a bridal salon helping other brides find their dream wedding dresses, Laura had seen it all.
-When it was her turn to walk down the aisle in May of 2016, she gravitated towards a graphic floral print from Anna Maier’s eveningwear collection: “I knew I had found a unique gown to call my own,” she says.
+When it was her turn to walk down the aisle in May of 2016, she gravitated towards a graphic floral print from Anna Maier’s eveningwear collection.
+“I knew I had found a unique gown to call my own,” she says.
 With the help of Charles, the designer, she was able to customize the original design for her glamorous outdoor celebration in Norwalk, Connecticut.

 Anjali and Ted tied the knot in a cocktail-style reception at Na Aina Kai Botanical Gardens on the island of Kauai.
 The only thing more spectacular than the Hawaiian setting was the bride’s ruched Monique Lhuillier gown, which featured cobalt and inky shades of blue.

 Just when we thought we couldn’t love Amanda’s black-and-white Ferré Sposa ball gown more than we already did, we spotted that breathtaking bow on the back.
 It’s a fitting choice for a bride who describes her September nuptials at the Guelph Youth Music Center in Ontario as “modern and badass, with a classic touch.”